Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-7.md

 ## MAIN SUCCESS SCENARIO

-1. Population analyst request information on city population in a district from largest to smallest.
+1. Population analyst request information on the top N populated capital cities in a region where N is provided by the user.
-2. HR advisor captures name of the district to get city information for.
+2. HR advisor captures name of the region to get capital city information for.
-3. HR advisor extracts  information for population of the district.
+3. HR advisor extracts  information for population of the capital cities.
 4. HR advisor provides report to population analyst.

 ## EXTENSIONS